TonyZong-Darzin/code-review/README.md

 <img src="./images/pullrequest-description.png" width="800px"/>

-You can also toggle to preview the description.
+You can also toggle to view a preview of the description.

 <img src="./images/pullrequest-description-preview.png" width="800px"/>

+### 4. Create pull request

+Pull request

-### 3. Create pull request
+### 5. Create pull request

+### 6. Submit pull request

-Click on `Create pull request`, review all your changes before creating pull request.
+Click on `Create pull request`, make sure you have reviewed all your changes before creating pull request.